Royal Household of Spain: Head of the Household

 The Financial Comptroller of the household is in charge of the accounting department that prepares the annual budgets for the household’s departments.

 The Diplomatic Advisor to the Royal Household closely monitors international relations and developments in foreign affairs.
-He advises the head of household and the king in these areas.
+He advises the head of household and the King in these areas.

-The Heads of the Household have successively been:
+Since the restoration of the monarchy in 1975, the heads of the Household have been: